 I am a graduate of California State University, Long Beach where in 2011 I received my Bachelors of Arts in Political Science and minors in both History and Sociology.
 Since graduation I have had the opportunity to work as a tutor for an after school program serving first-generation college students and also spent two years in Costa Rica living and working as a Youth Development Peace Corps Volunteer.
 While I tutor a wide range of subjects, I particularly enjoy tutoring History, English and Spanish and after two years living in Costa Rica have attained fluency in the latter.
 My various experiences in working with youth have convinced me that education is critical in providing young people with the best opportunity to succeed and live productive and fulfilling lives.
 For me, tutoring is a chance to provide students with many of the tools they need to find this success in an academic setting.
 This doesn't mean, however, that tutoring can't be interesting and fun!
 I always strive to make my tutoring sessions engaging and interesting as I have found this yields the best results.
 In my spare time, I enjoy being active, playing basketball and golf and have been involved in music production over the years, as well.

-California State University-Long Beach - BA, Political Science
+Undergraduate Degree: California State University-Long Beach - Bachelor in Arts, Political Science and Government

 10th Grade Reading

 11th Grade Writing

 ACCUPLACER Arithmetic Prep

 AP US History

 College Political Science

 Elementary School Math

 Elementary School Science